yorickpeterse/yorickpeterse.com/content/articles/debugging-with-pry.md

+---
+title: Debugging With Pry
+created_at: 2011-11-27 00:00
+kind: article
+keywords:
+  - pry
+  - repl
+  - ruby
+  - debugging
+  - irb
+description: >
+  Pry is a REPL (Read Eval Print Loop) that was written as a better alternative to IRB.
+---

 Pry is a REPL (Read Eval Print Loop) that was written as a better alternative to IRB.
 It comes with syntax highlighting, code indentation that actually works and several other features that make it easier to debug code.
 I stumbled upon